 Check the cemetery for location/directions and other veterans who may be buried there.

-Mr. Alba M. Banks, a highly respected citizen of this town, died March 2, at the home where he had resided nearly 40 years.
-He was.
-He was born in Corinth, Vt.
-Dec.
+Mr. Alba M. Banks, a highly respected citizen of this town, died Mar.
+2, at the home where he resided for nearly 40 years.
+He was born in Corinth, Vt., Dec.
 22, 1836, and Feb.
-29, 1859, he married Miss.
-Lucretia Kimball, who died in 1916.
-He was a veteran of the Civil War, enlisting in March 1862, and serving until the close of the war.
+22, 1859 he married Miss Lucetta Kimball, who died in 1916.
+He was a veteran of the Civil War, enlisting in March, 1862 and serving until the close of the war.

-Mr. Banks bought a farm in the part of Bradford known a Goshen, and they moved here in 1882, Mr. And Mrs. Wheatley coming some 10 years since to live with their parents on the home farm.
-He was a public-spirited man and held many offices of trust in town.
-He also served as Commander of Washington Post, G. A. R., and his wife was a member of the W. R. C. On the occasion of their 50th wedding anniversary, these two organizations, with the Grange, gave them a reception, which was largely attended, and they were recipients of many gifts from relatives and friends.
+Mr. Banks bought a farm in the part of Bradford known as Goshen, and they moved here in 1882, Mr. and Mrs. Wheatley coming some ten years since to live with their parents on the home farm.
+He was a public spirited man and has held many offices of trust in town.
+He also served as Commander of Washburn Post G. A. R., and his wife was a member of the W. R. C. On the occasion of their fiftieth wedding anniversary, these two organizations, together with the Grange, gave them a reception which was largely attended, and they were the recipients of many gifts from relatives and friends.

-Bradford United Opinion, March 17, 1922
+Source: The United Opinion, March 17, 1922.

-Courtesy of Deanna French
+Courtesy of Tom Boudreau.